DhruthiB/stylo_ver1.0/README.md

 ## Resources

-1. [frappeframework.com](https://frappeframework.com) - Official documentation of the Frappe Framework.
+1. [frappeframework.com](https://frappeframework.com) - Official documentation of the Stylo Framework.
 1. [frappe.school](https://frappe.school) - Pick from the various courses by the maintainers or from the community.

 ## License